Open to opportunities — Backend / Platform rolesBangkok Metropolitan Area, Thailand

 Durable timeline

-Hover to step through the path.
+Tap or hover to step through the path.

 Some domains cannot tolerate parallel writers or implicit ordering.
 This layout keeps every money- or contract-critical transition behind one orchestration cap and one transactional commit surface so downstream risk, documents, and ops all replay the same ordered facts.